“Your Questions, Resume Genius’ Answers”

 Read more in our guide on skills to put on a resume.

 Q. I don’t know what my resume should look like.
 Are there any resume samples I can look through?

-A. We provide a section on our website for people to look through various industry resumes.
+A. We provide a section on resume samples for people to look through various industry resumes.
 Remember, these are only for inspiration, ideas, and guidance, and cannot be used as a substitute for your resume.

 Modify them to match your own work experience!

 Q. I need help correcting my resume!
 Can someone please critique my resume?!

 A. This page is dedicated to visitors like you who would like to have their resumes critiqued.
 Simply leave a comment on this page with an image of your resume, and we’ll happily take a glance and make some comments on it.

 Alternatively, we have found that Reddit’s resume community is extremely helpful and willing to lend a hand to those in need.

 Q. How do I write a resume with no job experience?

 A. Every single one of us didn’t have any job experience at some point.
 The key is to be realistic about your expectations for employment.
 For an entry-level retail resume or food service resume you won’t even need one thats too formal.
 Instead, you’ll only be expected to complete a generic application.